zacherydickson/HUBDesign/README.md

 ## Advanced pipeline use

-The individaul phases of the pipeline can be run separately, which is useful if you would like to do additional processing at any given step.
+The individual phases of the pipeline can be run separately, which is useful if you would like to do additional processing at any given step.
 (Ex.
 Filtering against NCBI's non-redundant nucleotide database for non-viral hits) As long as formats are preserved between steps this is relatively painless